We’ve already put together a guide outlining the different types of German Shepherds.

-Show lines were mainly bred for their appearance, whilst working lines were bred specifically to have a good working ability in different fields and areas including but not limited to agility, tracking, military, police, protection, patrol, rescue, therapy, entertainment and much more!
+Working lines were bred specifically to have a good working ability in different fields and areas including but not limited to agility, tracking, military, police, protection, patrol, rescue, therapy, entertainment and much more!

 The 5 types and lines of purebred or full breed German Shepherds are:

-- East German/DDR Working Line German Shepherds
+East German/DDR Working Line German Shepherds

 2) East German/DDR German Shepherd History

 But, when, where, why and how did the East German/DDR German Shepherd lines come about from the main bloodlines?

 East German/DDR Alsatians were originally bred in East Germany, when the area was separated from West Germany by the Berlin Wall, after World War II (1949 to 1990).

 The term DDR comes from the official name of East Germany during this time, the Deutsche Demokratische Republik (DDR).

-They were bred for protection and military services for the East German army – guarding, patrol, tracking and attack.
+They were bred for protection and military services for the East German army – guarding, patrol, tracking and attack and so on.

 Only dogs free of hip dysplasia were bred together, so they had very few joint problems and other health issues that the German Shepherd breed suffered from as a whole.

-3) East German/DDR German Shepherd Temperament
+4) East German/DDR German Shepherd Temperament

 These dogs had to possess many of the qualities human soldiers do in order to thrive in their working roles – they had to have endurance, iron will and focus, courage and high intelligence.